danomatika/ofxPd/README.md

 Using ofxPd with Visual Studio
 ------------------------------

+### Visual Studio only

+As of spring 2020, the libpd sources should build directly in new versions of Visual Studio.
+Also, ofxPd projects use the included 64 bit copy of `libwinpthread-1.dll` used for the Msys2/MinGW build, so everything should be included.

-_As of 2019, the libpd sources may be building in Visual Studio, although this has not been directly confirmed with OF & ofxPd.
+_Note: This has not been directly confirmed with OF & ofxPd.
 (At least no one has told me.)
 If you mainly use VS, try this first before building the libpd.dll via Msys2/MinGW._

-The libpd sources do not currently build with the Visual Studio C compiler.
+### Build libpd.dll with MinGW & use with Visual Studio

 In order to use libpd with ofxPd in a Visual Studio project, you need a libpd.lib and libpd.dll libraries built using MinGW (Minimal GNU for Windows) which provides a Unix command shell and compiler.

 You can check if there is a pre-compiled libpd for ofxPd available here: